bmarty75/projet-latice/README.md

 # projet-latice
-Projet académique visant à développer une version numérique du jeu de société hawaïen Latice.
-Le projet a été réalisé d’abord en console pour implémenter la logique du jeu, puis migré vers une version JavaFX avec interface graphique interactive.
+Academic project aiming to develop a digital version of the Hawaiian board game Latice.
+The project was first implemented in the **console** to handle the game logic, then migrated to a **JavaFX version** with an interactive graphical interface.

 ---

-## 📌 Objectifs du projet
+## 📌 Project Objectives
-- Implémenter les **règles du jeu Latice** en Java.
-- Concevoir une architecture **orientée objet** claire et modulaire.
-- Migrer une application console vers une **interface graphique** en JavaFX.
-- Développer des compétences en **gestion de projet en équipe**.
+- Implement the **rules of the Latice game** in Java.
+- Design a clear and modular **object-oriented architecture**.
+- Migrate a console application to a **graphical interface** using JavaFX.
+- Develop skills in **team project management**.

 ---

-## 🛠️ Technologies utilisées
+## 🛠️ Technologies Used
-- **Langage :** Java
+- **Language:** Java
-- **Framework :** JavaFX
+- **Framework:** JavaFX
-- **Outils :** Git, Eclipse
+- **Tools:** Git, Eclipse
-- **Méthodologie :** Programmation orientée objet (POO), UML
+- **Methodology:** Object-Oriented Programming (OOP), UML

 ---

-## 🚀 Fonctionnalités
+## 🚀 Features
-- 🎲 Gestion complète des règles du jeu Latice
+- 🎲 Full implementation of the Latice game rules
-- 👥 Jeu multijoueur (en local)
+- 👥 Local multiplayer functionality
-- 🎨 Interface graphique (JavaFX) :
+- 🎨 Graphical interface (JavaFX):
-  - Plateau de jeu interactif
+  - Interactive game board
-  - Déplacement des tuiles par drag & drop
+  - Tile movement via drag & drop
-  - Affichage du score des joueurs
+  - Player score display

 ---

-## 👥 Équipe projet
+## 👥 Project Team
-Projet réalisé en groupe dans le cadre du **BUT Informatique – 1ère année**.
-- Mon rôle : Développement de l’interface graphique en JavaFX, application de bonnes pratiques de clean code et organisation du projet à l’aide de diagrammes UML.
+Project carried out in a group as part of the **1st-year Computer Science program**.
+- My role: Development of the graphical interface using JavaFX, application of clean code best practices, and project organization using UML diagrams.

 ---

-## 🎯 Compétences acquises
+## 🎯 Skills Acquired
-- Programmation orientée objet (Java)
+- Object-oriented programming (Java)
-- Développement d’interfaces graphiques (JavaFX)
+- Graphical interface development (JavaFX)
-- Gestion d’événements et interaction utilisateur
+- Event handling and user interaction
-- Travail collaboratif avec Git
+- Collaborative work using Git
-- Conception UML et modélisation
+- UML design and modeling

 ---

-## 📖 Lancer le projet
+## 📖 How to Run the Project
-### Version console
+### Console Version
-1. Compiler le projet avec `javac`
+1. Compile the project with `javac`
-2. Lancer le jeu avec `java`

-### Version JavaFX
-1. Importer le projet dans **Eclipse ou IntelliJ**
-2. Configurer la librairie **JavaFX**
-3. Lancer la classe principale `LaticeJavaFXApplication`

----

-## 📜 Licence
-Projet académique – Université de Limoges
-Usage pédagogique uniquement